Lake Mountain

 Leadbeater’s Possums were first discovered at Lake Mountain in 1983.
 In 2003, 30 Leadbeater’s Possum nestboxes were installed at Lake Mountain Plateau and due to a reduced number of natural tree hollows they were rapidly colonised.
 Hollows in this area are in short supply due to a limited number of mature (over 100 years old) trees, with young trees having not formed hollows yet.

 The last bushfire at Lake Mountain was the Black Friday Fires in 1939.
 Most Snow Gums, the dominant tree species at Lake Mountain take a very long time to recover from fire due to the cool climate and and snow cover restricting growth especially during the winter.
-The Snow Gum population recovers from fire by both seeds regenerating along with the trees slowly resprouting, epicormic and lignotuber growth particularly from the base of the trees.
+The Snow Gum population recovers from fire by regenerating from seeds along with the damaged trees slowly resprouting.
+There is both epicormic and lignotuber growth, particularly from the base of the trees.

 Prior to February 2009, 28 of these 30 boxes had Leadbeater’s nests built in them and as many as 19 had Leadbeater’s Possum colonies denning on their last day of inspection.
-The population of LBP’s was estimated to be between 100 – 300 individuals.
-Unfortunately on Black Saturday, February 7th 2009 Lake Moutain Plateau was burnt at high fire intensity and 95% of the area and LBP habitat was burnt.
+The population of LbP’s was estimated to be between 100 – 300 individuals.
+Unfortunately on Black Saturday, February 7th 2009 Lake Mountain Plateau was burnt at high fire intensity and 95% of the area and LbP habitat was burnt.
 Despite the high intensity fire experience 6 animals managed to survive in 3 locations across the plateau.

 Leadbeater's Possum at Supplementary Feeder.
 Photo: Parks Victoria.